njhlai/PyBaNN/README.md

 The available neural network protocol which has been implemented at current are in the `network` folder.
 For details on each protocol, see [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com).

 ### Using your own protocol
 You can input your own protocol.
 Implement your protocol as a `Network` object, with `train` and `evaluate` functions, then place your `.py` file in the `network` folder.
-You can then call your protocol by passing the name (excluding the `.py` extension!) of your protocol into PyBann.
+You can then call your protocol by passing the name (excluding the `.py` extension!) of your protocol into PyBaNN.